 Captain Dana Ash has been an instructor with Erie Islands Sailing School since its inception and is one of the school’s top rated instructors.
 In addition to holding the USCG100-Ton Masters Near Coastal License including Sail and Towing Endorsements, she has been certified by the American Sailing Association to teach all levels from the Basic Keelboat (ASA 101) through the Advanced Coastal Cruising (ASA 106).

 Growing up on the New Jersey shore, Dana spent summers sailing mostly small boats on the Atlantic Ocean and in the small bays and coves of the area.
 In addition to Lake Erie and the Great Lakes she has sailed along the US East Coast, the Chesapeake, Caribbean, Bahamas and Costa Rica.
 Prior to becoming certified by the ASA she taught non-certification sailing skills courses.
-She continues to teach private classes and coordinates the "Women only" sessions for Erie Islands Sailing School.

 When not teaching and introducing other s to the cruising lifestyle, Dana loves spending long weekends living, working and sailing on her own Sabre 34, “Mar y Sol”.